little-sharps/string_format/README.md

 	"John was born on Sunday, May 16 2012.
 John was 9 lbs. and 19 inches long."

-The package will be available on NuGet when it is ready.
+The package is now available on [NuGet.org](http://nuget.org/packages/StringFormat)